Jefferson227/spotify-api/README.md

 # About

-This is an application writted in Node.js/Express that gets data from the Spotify API.
+This is an application written in Node.js/Express that gets data from the Spotify API.

 ## Endpoints